openbroadcaster/openbroadcaster.github.io/advanced.md

 * TOC
 {:toc}

-### Audio Configurations
+### Injecting Alerts into the broadcast chain

-There are several ways to inject audio alerts into the broadcast chain.
-CAP-CP alerts may be issued from the standalone alert player and put into the audio broadcast chain each with their own merits.
+Every station is setup different with several ways to inject audio and visual alerts into the broadcast chain.
+CAP-CP alerts may be issued from the standalone alert player and put into the broadcast chain each with their own merits.

+#### Audio

 When an alert is received, audio is sent out for your systems to receive in several ways.
-Generally there is no audio present unless a message is being issued; either a valid Pelmorex CAP message, Pelmorex test message or when a internal test alert is issued
+Generally there is no audio present unless a message is being issued; either a valid Pelmorex CAP message, Pelmorex test message or when a internal test alert is issued.

-On Board Audio Out

 • Onboard analog stereo 1/8” mini output using Realtek ALC888S codec.
 Audio present only when a valid CAP message is being broadcast.

-• GPIO trigger reverses DTR voltage on pin 4 using RS232 DB9 when CAP message is played to switch an external relay.
+• GPIO trigger reverses DTR voltage on pin 4 using RS232 DB9 when CAP message is played to switch an [External relay](http://support.openbroadcaster.com/Accessories#mechanical-rs232-switching-relay).

+• Using [BARIX exstreamer](http://support.openbroadcaster.com/Accessories#cap-alerts-with-barix-exstreamer) at transmitter to listen to a prioity port of incoming stream of CAP message

+• Configuring ICECAST server to detect new mount point of on demand stream

 • Silence Detection using external third party hardware used to sense audio coming out of the Alert Player and mechanically switch a relay on your board.

 • Windows playout machine may use free Silence Detection software from [Pira CZ Silence Detector](http://pira.cz/show.asp?art=silence) to switch broadcast audio source when CAP message is played.

+• Intergrating to AXIA Digital AOIP Consoles to sense an on demand Livewire stream of CAP message in conjunction with the Qor's GPIO to switch channels on the console while EAS is in progress and switch back.

+#### Visual

+Applicable for; over the air TV, Cable TV and digital signage applications.
+Normal visual content will be displayed.
+When there is a valid CAP alert, a red scrolling overlay will display the text of this message with accompanying audio of the alert.

+• Onboard local video with (HDMI\DSUB) where an overlay will be displayed when a valid CAP message is being broadcast.

+• GPIO trigger on pin 4 using RS232 DB9 when CAP message is played to switch CATV channel on digital cable head end.

+• Configuring ICECAST server to detect new mount point of on demand stream

+Please  [Share](mailto:support@openbroadcaster.com) your experience and innovative solutions not listed here for injecting alerts.

 ### Reimaging the Player